kanawanttotimetravel/RL-final-project-AIT3007/README.md

 - vs Pretrained Opponent: Win 30, Lose 0, Draw 0
 - vs Final Pretrained Opponent: Win 30, Lose 0, Draw 0

+## Training
+The training code for the best model is in `dqn-self-play.ipynb`.
+The code is run purely on a Jupyter notebook, so no further requirements is needed.
+To run the training code, you can import the file to Google Colab or Kaggle then run.

 ## Evaluation
 To replicate the evaluation
 ```